 - All British banks offered the holy grail of interest only Spanish mortgages that the Spanish banks were not prepared to offer.

-All the reasons above seemed reasonable at the time, and everything was looking rosy, but then came the credit crisis.
+All the reasons above seem reasonable at the time but then came the credit crisis.

 Spain was hit extremely hard when credit markets dried up, but not only were Spanish bank hurt when the crisis hit.

-British banks were equally affected, we all remember Northern Rock & Bradford & Bingley were two UK banks that suffered the most during this difficult period.
+British banks were equally affected, we all remember Northern Rock & Bradford & Bingley having to be turned into the bad bank of the UK.

-British banks suffered so badly in the crisis they packed up their bags and left Spain pretty quickly and refused to lend any more money to the country.
-However, they had huge toxic mortgage books which needed to be sorted out and cleared off their balance sheets.
+British banks suffered so badly in the crisis they packed up their bags and left Spain pretty quickly and refused to lend anymore although they had huge toxic mortgage books which needed to be sorted out and cleared off their balance sheets.

-Halifax Spain was sold to Lloyds and then Lloyds International sold themselves to Banco Sabadell who now owns TSB, which split from Lloyds a couple of years ago.
+Halifax Spain was sold to Lloyds and then Lloyds International then sold themselves to Banco Sabadell who now own TSB which split from Lloyds a couple of years back.